codecentric/cxf-spring-boot-starter/README.md

 web: java -Dserver.port=$PORT -jar cxf-spring-boot-starter-samples/cxf-boot-simple/target/cxf-boot-simple-*-SNAPSHOT.jar
 ```

 And this configuration is also needed inside our Dockerfile!
+Because https://devcenter.heroku.com/articles/container-registry-and-runtime#dockerfile-commands-and-runtime states:

+> The web process must listen for HTTP traffic on $PORT, which is set by Heroku.
+EXPOSE in Dockerfile is not respected, but can be used for local testing.
+Only HTTP requests are supported.

 So let's tweak our cxf-boot-simple [Dockerfile](cxf-spring-boot-starter-samples/cxf-boot-simple/Dockerfile) again:

 ```
 # Fire up our Spring Boot app by default